functionalscript/functionalscript/issues/README.md

 19. [ ] Convert FunctionalScript code using non-default `export`.
 20. [ ] Test framework should be able to run a subset of tests.
 21. [ ] Test Framework silent mode.
 Show progress and failled tests only.
+22. [ ] bit sequences based on bigint